Misspecification-robust amortised simulation-based inference using variational methods: Discussion and limitations

 In this paper, we introduced RVNP(-T), a robust amortised Bayesian inference method for simulation-based inference that jointly infers the simulation-to-reality gap and the amortised posterior using an importance-weighted autoencoder framework.
-This is the first case of using variational inference for robust simulation-based inference.
-Moreover, it is the first approach that does not rely on tuning hyperparameters of the loss function to recover robust posterior inference.
-We argue that this is an important step toward reliable posterior inference in amortised SBI.
-Previous work's reliance on tuning parameters or misspecification priors to control the robustness of the posterior implies that there is an unknown parameter that controls the posterior inference in a way that may be nontrivial for real inference tasks.
-Furthermore, the error model is interpretable, overcoming the issues with unsupervised domain adaptation.
+RVNP is the first example of using variational inference for robust simulation-based inference, and was inspired by robust SBI approaches for synthetic likelihood \citep{frazier2021robust}, neural posterior estimation \citep{ward2022robust}, and sequential neural likelihood estimation \citep{kelly2024misspecificationrobust}.
+We argue that RVNP's novelty and its ability to recover robust amortized posterior inference without setting misspecification-related tuning parameters constitutes an important step toward reliable posterior inference in amortised SBI.
+Previous work's reliance on setting a hyperparameter or misspecification prior to control the influence of the misspecification on the posterior inference is undesirable, and as more data are observed we will have a better understanding of the simulation-to-reality gap, which should inform the inference without strong assumptions on the degree of misspecification.
+Moreover, RVNP is reliable in the well-specified case.